gregsaun/bear_extruder_and_x_axis/README.md

 ## Optional parts

-Here is a list of optional parts designed for the Bear extruder and X axis.
+Here is a list of optional parts designed for the Bear extruder and X axis (BearExxa).

 | Description | Link |
 |-------------|------|